stwomack/TGF-Workshop-1/session_02/lab_01/lab_01.md

 ### Lab 1 - Building and Pushing Your First Application

 #### Target Tanzu Appliction Service Instance
-1. If you haven't already, download the latest release of the PCF CLI for your operating system and install it.
+1. If you haven't already, download the latest release of the TAS CLI for your operating system and install it.
 2. Use the API target and username/password provided by the instructor..
 3. Login to Tanzu Application Service:
 ```